Debbie Allen: Singing and choreographing

+Debbie Allen Dance Academy and So You Think You Can Dance

-In 2001, Allen founded the Debbie Allen Dance Academy, a 501(c)3 non profit organization.
-Since 2007, Allen was participated as a judge and mentor for the U.S. version of So You Think You Can Dance.
-She had to step aside at the end of Vegas week in Season 4 to avoid perception of bias, as one of her former dancers, Will, made it to the top 20.
+In 2001, Allen founded the Debbie Allen Dance Academy, a 501(c)3 non-profit organization.
+Since 2007, Allen has participated as a judge and mentor for the U.S. version of So You Think You Can Dance.
+During Season 4, she stepped aside as a judge at the end of Vegas week to avoid perception of bias, since one of her former dancers, Will, had made it to the top 20.

+Cat on a Hot Tin Roof

 In 2008, Allen directed the all-African-American Broadway production of Tennessee Williams' Pulitzer Prize-winning drama Cat on a Hot Tin Roof, starring stage veterans James Earl Jones (Big Daddy), her sister Phylicia Rashad (Big Mama) and Anika Noni Rose (Maggie the Cat), as well as film actor Terrence Howard, who made his Broadway debut as Brick.
 The production, with some roles recast, had a limited run (2009 – April 2010) in London.
 She also directed and starred in the 2001 play and its television adaptation The Old Settler.

+Television director and Grey's Anatomy

-In 2000s and 2010s, Allen directed television shows, including 44 episodes of All of Us, as well as Girlfriends, Everybody Hates Chris, How to Get Away with Murder, Empire, Scandal and Jane the Virgin.
+In 2000s and 2010s, Allen directed television shows, including 44 episodes of All of Us, as well as Girlfriends, Everybody Hates Chris, How to Get Away with Murder, Empire, Scandal, and Jane the Virgin.
 In 2011, she joined the cast of ABC medical drama Grey's Anatomy playing the role of Dr. Catherine Fox.
-As of 12th season, she served as an executive producer.
+As of the 12th season, she served as an executive producer.
 In 2020, she directed the musical film Christmas on the Square starring Dolly Parton for Netflix.